Today is Presidents’ Day in the United States. If you didn’t know, President Nixon started Presidents’ Day to honor all past presidents of the U.S.

 William Taft

-William was a lawyer, judge, and statesman, and a member of the commission which framed the constitution of Ohio.
-He graduated from the Cincinnati Law School and was admitted to the bar in 1839.
+William was the 27th president of the United States.
+He was a lawyer, judge, statesman, and a member of the commission that framed the constitution of Ohio.
+He graduated from the Cincinnati Law School and was admitted to the bar in 1880.

 Woodrow Wilson